 Proteins - Elementary idea of α - amino acids, polypeptides, peptide bond, proteins, primary structure, secondary structure, tertiary structure and quaternary structure (qualitative idea only), enzymes, denaturation of proteins.
 Hormones – Elementary idea (excluding structure).
 Vitamins – Classification and functions.
 Nucleic Acids: DNA and RNA

 UNIT XV: POLYMERS

 Classification – Natural and synthetic, copolymerization, methods of polymerization (addition and condensation).
-Some important polymers: natural and synthetic like polythene, polyesters, bakelite, nylon, rubber.
+Some important polymers: are natural and synthetic like polythene, polyesters, bakelite, nylon, and rubber.
 Biodegradable and non-biodegradable polymers.

 UNIT XVI: CHEMISTRY IN EVERYDAY LIFE

 - Chemicals in medicines – analgesics, antiseptics, tranquilizers, disinfectants, antimicrobials, antibiotics, antifertility drugs, antacids, antihistamines.

 - Chemicals in food – preservatives, elementary idea of antioxidants, artificial sweetening agents.

 - Cleansing agents – cleansing action, soaps and detergents.

 - Relations and Functions Types of relations: Reflexive, transitive, symmetric, and equivalence relations.
 Composite functions, one to one and onto functions, are the inverse of a function.
 Binary operations.

 - Inverse Trigonometric Functions Definition, domain, range, principal value branches.
 Elementary properties of inverse trigonometric functions.
 Graphs of inverse trigonometric functions.